skramm/spaghetti/docs/spaghetti_timeout.md

 This page describes the member functions that can be used to configure timeouts.
 This implies that an event-handler class is available, see [manual](spaghetti_manual.md) and [build options](spaghetti_options.md).

-These member functions will assign a timeout to all the states except one.
 The types used here are:
 - ST : the enumerator used for states
 - Duration : unsigned integer value